Health and Safety Representatives

 HSRs may assist in reviewing, investigating and resolving more complex WHS matters for their work group, including WHS complaints from members of the work group.

-The HSR will be invited to attend management meetings for their work group to discuss health and safety matters and monitor WHS management and compliance.
+The HSR are invited to attend management meetings for their work group to discuss health and safety matters and monitor WHS management and compliance.

 What is the definition of a worker?